lexbor/docs/source/examples/selectors/unique_nodes.md

 ### Finding HTML Nodes

-The core functionality of this example is encapsulated in the `lxb_selectors_find()` function, which takes the selectors and attempts to match them against the nodes in the document’s body.
+The core functionality of this example is encapsulated in the `lxb_selectors_find()` function, which takes the selectors and attempts to match them against the nodes in the document's body.
 A callback function, `find_callback`, is provided to handle each found node, incrementing a count and processing each matched node individually.
 If any part of this process fails, the program suitably returns an error status.

 ### Cleanup